anabeatrizthezolin/Inicia-o-Cient-fica-PIBITI/README.md

 -si size and index
 -p  print
 -t  input as txt files
--f  input as fasta orfastq files
+-f  input as fasta or fastq files
 -v	verbose output
 -h	this help message